Thermally driven quantum refrigerator autonomously resets superconducting qubit

 We report on a quantum absorption refrigerator realized with superconducting circuits.
-Our quantum refrigerator cools and therefore resets a target superconducting qubit \emph{autonomously}.
+Our quantum refrigerator cools---and therefore resets---a target superconducting qubit \emph{autonomously}.
 The target qubit’s energy-relaxation time is fully determined by the temperature of a hot bath we can vary.
-Using this control, we can vary the energy-relaxation time by a factor of $>60$.
-The reset's fidelity is competitive: The target's excited-state population reaches as low as $5\times10^{-4}$ (effective temperatures as low as 23.5~mK).
+Using this control, we can vary the energy-relaxation time by a factor of $>70$.
+The reset's fidelity is competitive: The target's excited-state population reaches below $3 \times 10^{-4} \pm 2 \times 10^{-4}$ [effective temperatures as low as $22~(+2,-3)$~mK].
 In comparison, state-of-the-art reset protocols achieve populations of $8\times 10^{-4}$ to $2 \times 10^{-3}$ (effective temperatures of 40~mK to 49~mK)~\cite{magnard2018,zhou2021}.
 Our experiment demonstrates that quantum thermal machines not only can be useful, but also can be integrated with quantum information-processing units.
 Furthermore, such a practical autonomous quantum machine costs less control and thermodynamic work than its nonautonomous counterparts~\cite{ronzani2018, klatzow2019, tan2017b}.

 Our absorption refrigerator consists of three qudits ($d$-level quantum systems), as depicted in Fig.~\ref{Fig1}a.
 The auxiliary qudits $Q_1$ and $Q_2$ correspond to $d=2,3$, respectively.
-The qubit $Q_3$ is the target of the refrigerator's cooling.
+Each of them couples directly to a waveguide that supports a continuum of electromagnetic modes.
+The waveguide can serve as a heat bath formed from photons of an arbitrary spectral profile. $n_{\rm H}$ and $n_{\rm C}$ denote the average numbers of photons in the waveguides.
+The target of the refrigerator's cooling is qubit $Q_3$, which is undesirably coupled to an uncontrolled bath in its environment.
+This bath excites the target to an effective temperature $T_{\rm E}$.
 Nearest-neighbor qudits couple together with strengths $g_{12}$ and $g_{23}$.
-These couplings can lead to an effective three-body interaction~\cite{ren2020}, a crucial ingredient in a quantum absorption refrigerator~\cite{linden2010, levy2012, mitchison2015, hofer2016a}.
-We engineer the three-body interaction such that one excitation in $Q_1$ and one in $Q_3$ are simultaneously, coherently exchanged with a double excitation in $Q_2$.
-Each of $Q_1$ and $Q_2$ couples directly to a waveguide that can serve as a heat bath.
-Each waveguide, supporting a continuum of electromagnetic modes, can be populated with thermal photons of average number $n_{\rm H}$ or $n_{\rm C}$.
+These couplings result in an effective three-body interaction~\cite{ren2020}, a crucial ingredient in a quantum absorption refrigerator~\cite{linden2010, levy2012, mitchison2015, hofer2016a}.
+We engineer the three-body interaction such that one excitation in $Q_1$ and one excitation in $Q_3$ are simultaneously, coherently exchanged with a double excitation in $Q_2$.
+Losing its excitation, $Q_3$ is reset.